-As a public agency, the Authority is charged with delivering the services for which its taxpayers and users provide resources.
+As a public agency, the Authority delivers the services for which its taxpayers and users provide resources.
 The incentive is not to generate an excessive surplus of funds, but rather, to provide the most extensive and cost-effective level and mix of services possible.
-More can be done only if services and operations are well managed and if costs are contained.
+When services and operations are well managed and costs are contained, the Authority can provide greater services.

 In the General Fund, the growth in the cost of providing services (measured by cost per hour of service) must remain at or below the rate of inflation.
-Also, the overhead costs must not exceed 15% of the total cost of operations.
+In addition, the overhead costs must not exceed 15% of the total cost of operations.
 These policy goals allow the Authority to maximize the use of its resources and provide the most direct service possible.

-Budgeted 2010 General Fund operating expenditures, which exclude transfers to other funds, are \$225.9 million, which represent a decrease of nearly \$12.6 million, or -5.3%, over estimated 2009 levels.
-The largest Operating Budget appropriation, \$169.6 million, is for Personnel Services, which accounts for 75.0% of the total operating appropriation.
-The 2010 appropriation for personnel costs is 4.0% lower than the 2009 estimated level.
-These decreases are related to the service decrease scheduled at the beginning of April.
-These decreases include labor, compensation issues including fringe benefits, inventory stock, and various service opportunities.
-Other decreases include diesel fuel prices, caused by the mitigation of risk through the Fuel Hedging Program, and utility costs realized through our work with TransitStat and invoice management.
+Budgeted 2011 General Fund operating expenditures, which exclude transfers to other funds, are \$225.9 million, which represent an increase of nearly \$8.3 million, or 3.8%, over estimated 2010 levels.
+The largest Operating Budget appropriation, \$168.1 million, is for Personnel Services, which accounts for 74.5% of the total operating appropriation.
+The 2011 appropriation for personnel costs is 1.6% higher than the 2010 estimated level.
+This increase is due, in part, to the restoration of the 3% wage reduction of non-bargaining personnel.
+These increases include labor and fringe benefits.
+Other increases include diesel fuel and utility costs.
+These costs have been stabilized through the Fuel Hedging program and reduction of Utility costs and have been managed through the TransitStat program.